Ph.D. in Computer Science, UCLA, 2008

 He was awarded Outstanding Ph.D. in Computer Science and Northrop Grumman Outstanding Graduate Research Award from UCLA in 2009, Achievement Award from Korea Society of Computer Graphics in 2016, Research Innovation Award from KAIST College of Liberal Arts and Convergence Science in 2017.

-He is currently an Associate Editor of Computer Animation and Virtual Worlds journal, and has served as the Program Co-Chair for the 30th Conference on Computer Animation and Social Agents (CASA) and as a PC member of numerous conferences including SCA, Pacific Graphics, and CASA.
+He is currently an Associate Editor of Computer Animation and Virtual Worlds journal, and has served as a Program Co-Chair of the 30th Conference on Computer Animation and Social Agents (CASA 2017), Organizing Co-Chair of 2018 Korea Computer Graphics Society (KCGS) Conference, and PC member of numerous conferences including SCA, Pacific Graphics, and CASA.